 In February 2021, our sponsor paid \$25,000, or approximately \$0.003 per share, to cover certain of our offering costs in exchange for 7,187,500 founder shares.
-Subsequently on March 5, 2021, we effected a 1.2 to 1 share recapitalization with respect to our Class B ordinary shares, as a result of which our sponsor now holds 8,625,000 founder shares.

-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 34,500,000 units if the underwriter's over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
-Up to 1,125,000 of the founder shares will be surrendered for no consideration depending on the extent to which the underwriter's over-allotment is exercised.
+The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 28,750,000 units if the underwriter's over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
+Up to 937,500 of the founder shares will be surrendered for no consideration depending on the extent to which the underwriter's over-allotment is exercised.
 If we increase or decrease the size of the offering, we will effect a share capitalization or a share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20.0% of our issued and outstanding ordinary shares upon the consummation of this offering.

-Our sponsor has committed to, pursuant to a written agreement, to purchase an aggregate of 8,250,000 private placement warrants (or 9,150,000 warrants if the underwriter's over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant, or \$8,250,000 in the aggregate (or \$9,150,000 if the underwriter's over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
-The private placement warrants will be identical to the warrants sold in this offering except that the private placement warrants, so long as they are held by our sponsor or its permitted transferees, (i) will not be redeemable by us, (ii) may not (including the Class A ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders until 30 days after the completion of our initial business combination, (iii) may be exercised by the holders on a cashless basis and (iv) will be entitled to registration rights.
+Our sponsor has committed to, pursuant to a written agreement, to purchase an aggregate of 7,000,000 private placement warrants (or 7,750,000 warrants if the underwriter's over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant, or \$7,000,000 in the aggregate (or \$7,750,000 if the underwriter's over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
+The private placement warrants will be identical to the warrants sold in this offering except that the private placement warrants, so long as they are held by our sponsor or its permitted transferees, (i) will not be redeemable by us, (ii) may not (including the Class A ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders on a cashless basis and (iv) will be entitled to registration rights.
+The private placement warrants (including the Class A ordinary shares limited exceptions, be transferred, assigned or sold by the holders on a cashless basis and (iv) will be entitled to registration rights.
+The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holders on a cashless basis and (iv) will be entitled to registration rights.
+The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holders on a cashless basis and (iv) will be entitled to registration rights.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.